Electroacoustic Music Composition/Digital I

 These resources include:

-13) My office door is always open; please feel free to drop by to discuss class issues as the need arises.
+12) My virtual office door is always open; please feel free to send me an email so that we can discuss class issues as the need arises.

 - GETTING STARTED: what the heck is a .sco and .orc Boulanger: